 4. Take advantage of experts.

 You don’t have to come up with all the ideas for how to pay for grad school on your own.
-Don’t be afraid to talk to school counselors and financial aid advisors about your situation.
+Don’t be afraid to talk to school counselors and financial aid officers about your situation.
 They may know of several financial aid opportunities that you’d be a perfect fit for.

 You may also want to consider sitting down with a personal finance advisor or a credit counselor.
 And don’t forget that you can set up a pre-debt consultation at any time with one of Student Loan Planner®’s certified consultants.